-Here's how to make your very own custom emoji with Google Gboard
+Here's how to make your own emoji with Gboard and get blob emojis

 Some of AC's favorite Gboard emoji mashups

 We're a band of misfit tinkerers here at Android Central, so as you might imagine, we have already made some fun creations with this new Gboard tool.
 Here are some of our favorites.
-What will you come up with?
+So what will you come up with?

 Our top keyboard picks